 “IBC Data” means all electronic data or information submitted by IBC to the Services.

-“Services” means the products and services that are ordered by IBC pursuant to an Order Form and made available by ADILAS online and/or other web pages designated by ADILAS, including associated offline components, as described in the User Guide for an Enterprise Resource Planning system for the cannabis industry and includes modules for growhouse operations, dispensary operations, manufacturing facilities, distribution operations, e-commerce, online ordering, online menu and delivery operations.
+“Services” means the products and services that are ordered by IBC pursuant to an Order Form and made available by ADILAS online and/or other web pages designated by ADILAS, including associated offline components, for an Enterprise Resource Planning system for the cannabis industry and includes modules for growhouse operations, dispensary operations, manufacturing facilities, distribution operations, e-commerce, online ordering, online menu and delivery operations.
 Additional functionality and modules will continue to evolve.
 “Services” exclude Non-ADILAS Applications.

 “Statement of Work” or “SOW” means a statement of work for Professional Services and/or Deliverables that is executed by the parties.